dkmerys/marios_food_products/README.md

 ## Setup/Installation Requirements

-There are 2 ways to view this application

 1. Clone this repository to your machine
 2. In the terminal, run `rails s` from the root directory
 3. Navigate to localhost:3000 in your browser